U.S. DOJ OPENS INVESTIGATION OF SOUTH CAROLINA DEPT. OF JUVENILE JUSTICE (2018)

 South Carolina’s Department of Juvenile Justice (DJJ) has received national attention for reports of unsafe conditions and harmful practices in youth facilities.
 Recent media coverage has shed light problems within the Department, leading members of the South Carolina General Assembly to order a Legislative Audit Council Report.
 The January 2017 Legislative Audit Report uncovered serious concerns, including high rates of violence at DJJ facilities, poor staffing models, and inadequate treatment for children in custody.
 The Legislative Report led to the resignation of the DJJ director.

 In April 2017, South Carolina’s Protection and Advocacy (P&A) Organization issued a call to action for lawmakers in the form of a report, Effective Solutions to South Carolina’s Juvenile Justice Crisis: Safety, Rehabilitation, and Fiscal Responsibility.
-The Report provides recommendations to create an improved juvenile justice system that reduces recidivism, rehabilitates children in smaller facilities, keeps children and juvenile justice staff safe, and more spends tax dollars more efficiently.
-According to the P&A Report, on any given day in 2016, an average of 16.8 percent of all children housed at DJJ’s Broad River Road Complex were in segregation.
+The report provides recommendations to create an improved juvenile justice system that reduces recidivism, rehabilitates children in smaller facilities, keeps children and juvenile justice staff safe, and more spends tax dollars more efficiently.
+On any given day in 2016, an average of 16.8 percent of all children housed at DJJ’s Broad River Road Complex were in segregation.
 At times that number is as high as 20%.
-In DJJ, children in segregation are kept either in a “crisis management unit,” where children are typically kept in individual cells for up to twenty-three hours each day, or in the “intensive treatment unit.”
-The median length of time spend in the “crisis management unit” is ten days, while stays in the “intensive treatment unit” ranged up to forty-seven days, with a median of eighteen days.
+Children in segregation are kept either in a “crisis management unit,” where children are typically kept in individual cells for up to twenty-three hours each day, or in the “intensive treatment unit.”
+The median length of time spent in the “crisis management unit” is ten days, while stays in the “intensive treatment unit” ranged up to forty-seven days, with a median of eighteen days.
 The report also features quotes from young people who experienced solitary confinement:

 “While in lock-up we receive barely an hour of less for recreation.
 So most of the time in my cell with myself with a window that’s painted that preventing us from seeing outside.”